 MalwareBytes will rename malicious files found during a virus scan to a GUID (e.g. 403dab27-42d6-40e4-8a8b-f4eb4a3ffe82) with a .quar extension.
-These files are encrypted using RC4 and a long 68 character key.
+These files are encrypted using ARC4 (also known as RC4) stream cipher.

 To decrypt these files, I looked online to see what was already available.
 I found this blog post, which included a Perl script to decrypt.
 Not being a fan of Perl, I decided to roll my own using Python.
 Below is what I came up with: